vespa-engine/sample-apps/semantic-qa-retrieval/README.md

 **Run evaluation**

-The evaluation script runs all questions produced by the conversion script and for each question it executes different recall and ranking strategies and finally it computes the [mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) _MRR@100_ and the Recall@1,Recall@5 and Recall@10 metrics.
+The evaluation script runs all questions produced by the conversion script and for each question it executes different recall and ranking strategies, and finally it computes the [mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) _MRR@100_ and the Recall@1,Recall@5 and Recall@10 metrics.